BarclayII/AIMv6/README.md

 The guides for placing and organizing source codes are in FILES in each directory.

 Remember to add license information on top of the source code :)

+This repository supersedes xv6-Loongson3A, the code from which will be migrated there.